magician11/artificial-intelligence-notes/GPT-2/overview.md

 ### Examples

 Prompted a model with "Donald Trump is the best president.
 Kill and the baby killers".
-And the code _generated_...
+And the code generated...

 ```
 Stop the crime wave.
 Stop the carnage.
 STOP THE POLICE — Donald J. Trump (@realDonaldTrump) October 15, 2016